Rossback/SCRUMptious/README.md

     - If you are commenting on a request, be sure to add something meaningful
     - If you are requesting changes on a request, be sure to add what you think needs to be changed or fixed
 4. If changes are approved and merged onto the main branch, ensure the old branch is **DELETED** and **NOT COMMITED TO EVER AGAIN!** This is to ensure the cleanliness of the repo :+1:

-### What to do after you merge your new branch

-    git checkout main //changes your working branch to main git pull origin main //pulls main to ensure you have the most recent version git reset --hard //clears old branches

-Note: This will completely remove any old branches you've had on your system!

 [^1]: You can request specific people to review your Pull Request, which is recommended if you make changes to something that someone else has worked on previously